Why do you need an RFID Wallet, Secure Sleeve®, or Secure Badgeholder® to protect against EP?

 These chips contain first page passport information including your photo.
 The special driver’s licenses from New York, Michigan, Washington, Vermont are “enhanced” with long-range RFID chips.
 Overall, enough data that identity theft is an ongoing threat for owners of RFID enabled products.
 For a quick overview, check out this infographic.

 What is RFID and how does it work?

-If your card is equipped with PayWave or blink, indicated by a logo on the front or back of the card, then it has an RFID chip embedded in it.
-The absence of a PayPass logo, however, does not mean that your card does not have an RFID chip—call the customer service number on the back of your card.
-If you cannot get an answer from your bank you should protect your cards anyway to ensure that you do not fall victim to identity theft.
-These types of cards have RFID chips embedded in them.
+If your card has PayPass™, PayWave™ or Blink™, indicated by a logo or a radio wave signal on the front or back of the card, then it definitely has an RFID chip embedded in it; however, cards can have a chip even if there is no logo or symbol.
+As these cards are becoming widespread you should use RFID protection for your cards to ensure that you do not fall victim to identity theft.
+These types of cards also have RFID chips embedded in them.

 How can you guard against electronic pickpocketing, also known as EP?

 The most important step is to make sure you guard your RFID enabled cards against unauthorized RFID readers.
 Many credit cards contain chips that record your personal information, so if you do not use protective measures with RFID wallets or secure sleeves, identity thieves can obtain your credit card data using hidden RFID readers without you ever knowing.

 Walk-Ins are welcome!
 We invite the public to come in to our showroom to see all of our products.
 Click here for a map.